Demizo/Daily_You/README.md

 <h1 align="center">Daily You</h1>
 <h2 align="center">Every day is worth remembering...</h2>

 Daily You is an app made to store memories of the passing days.
 Log every day and look back on past memories.
-All logs and photos are kept locally on your device and can be set to custom storage locations.
+All logs and photos are kept locally (the app has no internet access) and can be set to custom storage locations.
 Daily You is inspired by ptrLx's [OneShot](https://github.com/ptrLx/OneShot).

 ### Features:
 - Take daily logs